ForgeRock/forgeops/helm/README.md

 The default OpenDJ deployment uses persistent volume claims (PVC) and StatefulSets to provide stateful deployment of the data tier.
 If you wish to start from scratch you should delete the PVC volumes.
-The remove-openam.sh script will do this for you.
-Note that PVCs and StatefulSets are features introduced in Kubernetes 1.5.
+PVCs and StatefulSets are features introduced in Kubernetes 1.5.

 If you are using Minikube take note that host path PVCs get deleted